danielt1263/CLE-Architecture-Tools/README.md

 })

 _ = call(presentScene(animated: true, over: button) {
-    UIAlertController(title: nil, message: "Which One?", preferredStyle: .alert) .scene { $0.connectChoice(choices: ["This One", "That One"])}
+    UIAlertController(title: nil, message: "Which One?", preferredStyle: .actionSheet) .scene { $0.connectChoice(choices: ["This One", "That One"])}
 })
 .subscribe(onNext: {